Your business is likely to have obligations under the National Environmental Protection (Used Packaging Materials) Measure 2011 (NEPM) if:

 EPA is Victoria’s independent environmental regulator.
 We protect the environment and people's health by preventing and reducing harm from pollution and waste.
 This includes used packaging.

-EPA may undertake audits and take compliance and enforcement action if a Brand Owner does not meet any of the requirements in the Regulations.
+EPA may undertake audits and take compliance and enforcement action if a brand owner does not meet the requirements set out in the Regulations.

 • Your obligations under the Regulations

-Your business is required to meet recording and reporting requirements for all consumer packaging materials.
+Your business is required to record and report on all consumer packaging materials to EPA.

-As a Brand Owner, you must make sure the materials used in packaging you’re responsible for are recovered at a rate of at least 70% in each financial year.
-This is for each category of material that you use.
-The categories of material are:
+As a brand owner, you must ensure the materials used in your packaging are recovered at a rate of at least 70% in each financial year.
+This is for each of the following material categories that you use:

 • paper and cardboard